jasonwong-lab/LocusMasterTE/README.md

                         (default: 0)
   --long_read_weight {float}
                         Weights on long-read information; No limited numeric ranges.
+                        Higher number is recommended when matched tissue or cell type long-read is inputted.
-                        Useful when using different tissue samples.
+                        Higher number is recommended when using different tissue samples.
                         (default: 1)
   --prior_change {all,theta,none}
                         Integration of TPM counts from long reads.